 In a large bowl, toss the prepared veggies with the olive oil, salt, and pepper.

 Grill the veggies just until grill marks are formed on each side.
 Do not overcook the veggies, because they will cook more in the oven.
-Also, don't try to grill the veggies, just simply blister them slightly.
+You want the veggies to blister and get those nice grill marks without being overcooked.